Devsinglad/conry_list/README.md

 The app was built using flutter.
 The app shows a List of different countries,capital and there details.
-Search Functionality was implemented on the app in which you can filter through different regions and time zones.
+Search Functionality was implemented on the app in which you can filter through different regions and time zones and languages.
 Orderly arrangement of the list of countries in alphabetical order.

 Code Base: